UWO University CollegeResearch in the Konermann Laboratorymyoglobin

 Fundamental Aspects of Electrospray Ionization

 Despite the widespread use of ESI-MS, the exact nature of the processes leading to the formation of gas phase ions from molecules in solution is still not well understood.
-We are interested in deciphering the physical reasons underlying the relationship between protein conformation and ESI charge state distribution.
+We are in the process of deciphering the physical reasons underlying the relationship between protein conformations and ESI charge state distributions.
+Molecular dynamics (MD) simulations turned out to be a key tool for gaining insights into the ESI mechanism.
 Electrochemical processes occurring during ESI represent another focus of our work.

 Home | Lars Konermann | Research | People | Publications | News